Moorabbin, Victoria: Transport

 While by name Moorabbin would appear to be home to the regional general airport Moorabbin Airport, the airport, also called the Harry Hawker Airport, is its own suburb, sharing the postcode of 3194 with Mentone.
 Moorabbin is serviced by a variety of Public Transport Victoria bus and train services including Moorabbin station.

 Housing

 Housing in Moorabbin comprises mainly 3-bedroom red or cream brick detached houses built between the 1940s and 1970s.
 More recently villa units and townhouses have been built.

 Notable places in Moorabbin

 The Moorabbin Campus of the Holmesglen Institute of TAFE is located in Moorabbin, the campus formerly belonging to the Chisholm Institute and before that was the location of Moorabbin Technical College.
-Moorabbin has two public primary schools (Moorabbin Primary, Southmoor Primary) and one Catholic primary (St. Catherines Primary).
+Moorabbin has two public primary schools (Moorabbin Primary, Southmoor Primary) and one Catholic primary (St. Catherine's Primary).

 Moorabbin High School closed in 1984 but the former campus is now being used by the Bayside Special Development School, which provides individual programs for children with special needs.
-The Gould League also uses the former Moorabbin High School site and specializes in education that relates to the environment and sustainability.
+The Gould League also uses the former Moorabbin High School site and specialises in education that relates to the environment and sustainability.